Laboratory for soft electronics, solar cells, and nanomanufacturing

 University of California, San Diego

 Darren Lipomi earned his Ph.D. from the Department of Chemistry and Chemical Biology at Harvard University in June, 2010.
 He worked in the laboratory of Professor George M. Whitesides in the areas of materials chemistry; nanofabrication, including soft lithography and nanoskiving; materials for optics and electronics; chemical synthesis; and organic photovoltaics.
 From August 2010 to July 2012, he was a US Intelligence Community Postdoctoral Fellow at Stanford University, department of Chemical Engineering, in the Laboratory of Professor Zhenan Bao, where his work focused on organic materials for mechanically compliant photovoltaic cells and electronic skin.
 He earned a certificate ("mini MBA") from the Stanford University Graduate School of Business Program in Innovation and Entrepreneurship (now Stanford Ignite).
 He was appointed in July 2012 as member of the faculty in the Department of NanoEngineering, at the University of California, San Diego, in a search across all departments of the Jacobs School of Engineering in the area of Advanced Energy Technologies, where he also serves as the departmental Diversity Officer.
-He is an author on twenty-seven publications (including sixteen first-author, four corresponding-author, and three cover articles) and has been supported by three competitive fellowships, including the Beckman Scholars Program (at Boston University), the ACS Division of Organic Chemistry Fellowship (at Harvard), and the US Intelligence Community Postdoctoral Fellowship (at Stanford).
+He is an author on twenty-nine publications (including sixteen first-author, six corresponding-author, and three cover articles) and has been supported by three competitive fellowships, including the Beckman Scholars Program (at Boston University), the ACS Division of Organic Chemistry Fellowship (at Harvard), and the US Intelligence Community Postdoctoral Fellowship (at Stanford).
 At UCSD, he has received the AFOSR Young Investigator Program award and the NSF BRIGE award.
 His research has been covered by around one hundred news organizations and sci-tech websites, including CNN, Nature, Popular Science, Wired, Physics World, CNET, PCWorld, and Gizmodo.
 As a faculty member at UCSD, he earned the AFOSR Young Investigator Program and NSF BRIGE Awards.

 Projects in the Lipomi Group are interdisciplinary.
 They typically combine at least two of the following attributes: solar energy, green synthesis and fabrication, and stretchable electronics.
 Below is a sampling of some of the broad research areas in the group.
 These areas tend to overlap, and every project is collaborative.